Lomilomi massage

-Lomilomi massage is a Polynesian method of kneading massage, but with overtones of the indigenous religious beliefs.
+Lomilomi massage is a Polynesian method of kneading massage incorporating elements of indigenous religious beliefs.
 The word lomilomi comes from the Hawaiian and Samoan languages.
 Lomi means "to knead.”
 The smooth flow of the strokes mimic the ocean waves.
 It may also mean "to take and turn, to shift" as in "the sacred shift within you that is inspired by the healing kahuna," spoken twice for emphasis.

 Traditional practice

 Lomilomi was made famous around the world by Hawaiian tourism, but is also a traditional practice in the neighbouring Polynesian Islands of Tahiti, French Polynesia, Samoa, and Tokelau.